marcbellocchio/pyCertificate/README.md

 make an executable file
 <python> -m pip install pyinstaller

-then to generate the .exe file do : pyinstaller "main class file"
+then to generate the .exe with dependencies as dll file do : pyinstaller "main class file" for all in one file pyinstaller -F -w "main class file"

 Linux
 -----